strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 A **Tutorial** is a complete set of instructions that take the reader through to the completion of a specific end, such as a project or complete working application.
 The purpose of tutorials is to **teach** general concepts and show how to accomplish specific actions using Strapi.

-This _audience member_ can be a developer who is generally speaking is new to JavaScript programming or a developer who is new to programming with Strapi. **Tutorials** are for the newer programmer.
+This _audience member_ can be a developer who is a new JavaScript programmer or a developer who is new to programming with Strapi. **Tutorials** are for the newer programmer.
 More experienced developers, who are new to Strapi, find the **How-tos** better suited to their experience, but they can also follow tutorials.

-Examples include the [Building a Static Blog using Gatsby and Strapi](https://blog.strapi.io/building-a-static-website-using-gatsby-and-strapi/) tutorial and the [Cooking a Deliveroo Clone](https://blog.strapi.io/strapi-next-setup/) tutorial.
+Examples include the [Building a Static Blog using Gatsby and Strapi](https://blog.strapi.io/building-a-static-website-using-gatsby-and-strapi/) and the [Cooking a Deliveroo Clone](https://blog.strapi.io/strapi-next-setup/) tutorials.

 ### How-to's